 Sales representatives are the liaison between their product and potential buyers, therefore excellent communication and written skills are essential.
 Travel is an expected part of the job, whether it be on a local, national or international level.

 Would you make a good sales representative?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 In our analysis of over 700 unique B2B purchases, we identified seven distinct customer contact profiles.

 The pharmaceutical industry has shed thousands of sales representatives over the past decade, but drug makers continue to invest in hiring and training, albeit at rates that are only slightly higher than what was seen several years ago.

 When good salespeople hit a wall — unreturned phone calls, no response to e-mails — they don’t give up easily, but they don’t make pests of themselves, either.